Within .NET, a wide range of technologies encompass almost any type of application and development need we may encounter.

 When to use it

-Console applications are appropriate for automation scripts, functionality testing, and command-line applications that do not require a GUI.
+Console applications are suitable for automation scripts, functionality testing, command-line applications that do not require a GUI.

 Desktop Applications